Introduction to Hari Kunzru

 A Desperation to Fit In

-Throughout the novel, Pran Nath comes across a true opportunist, right from the beginning when he tries to fulfill his carnal desires by exploiting the daughter of the housemaid Anjali.
-His stint as Pretty Bobby shows that Pran Nath will not leave any opportunity to earn a quick buck, even if it meant to act and behave like an errand boy or even work as a pimp.
+Throughout the novel, Pran Nath comes across a true opportunist, right from the beginning when he tries to fulfil his carnal desires by exploiting the daughter of the housemaid Anjali.
+His stint as Pretty Bobby shows that Pran Nath will not leave any opportunity to earn a quick buck, even if it means acting and behaving like an errand boy or even working as a pimp.
 Pran Nath is at his opportunistic best when he cons Jonathan Bridgeman and escapes to London stealing his identity.

 Internal Conflict & Self-Realization Through Love

 Pran has two love interests – first, Lily Parry, and second, Astarte Chapel.
 After his encounter with Lily Parry, the conflict begins as he wants to shed his half-blood identity and become a true Englishman, discounting the values of humanity along the way.
 However, rejection from Astarte makes him realize that colour doesn’t matter, and what matters the most is your inner self, which isn’t quite white or black, to say the least.
 Therefore, the spark of colour ignited by his first love is finally drowned by the self-realization due to the second one.

 Multi-Layered with Much to Explore for the Reader

 Each and every role played by Pran Nath has certain layers to it, which make them quite exciting.
 Initially, he was as mischievous as any spoilt rich brat, however, the perversion he displays early on is something uncommon for his age, or at least it is today.
 Subsequently, his roles of Rukhsana and Pretty Bobby have too much to ponder over and deduce as much as one will.
 This makes the novel even more interesting, and more than just a book – it is a journey, an experience, something one can discuss over a cup of coffee.